wmluke/grunt-inline-angular-templates/README.md

 Type: `Object`
 Default value: '{}'

+List of escaped characters to unescape.

 #### options.defer
 Type: `Bool`
-Default value: 'false'
+Default value: true | false (default)

-List of escaped characters to unescape.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).